mnlipp/VM-Operator/webpages/vm-operator/pools.md

    # systemctl mask getty@tty1
    # systemctl stop getty@tty1
    ```

 You can, of course, disable `getty` completely.
 If you do this, make sure
 that you can still access your master VM through `ssh`, else you have
 locked yourself out.

+Strictly speaking, it is not necessary to disable these services, because
+the sample script includes a `Conflicts=` directive in the systemd service
+that starts the desktop for the user.
+However, this is mainly intended for
+development purposes and not for production.

+The following should actually be configured for any VM.

  * Prevent suspend/hibernate, because it will lock the VM.